 Depression Warning Signs

 Depression affects people in different ways.
 If you recognise a trend of several of these warning signs, then depression may be trying to move in on your life.

-Most of these signs can also be a normal part of the ups and downs of everyday life and most people will have experienced some of these signs at some time.
+Most of these signs can also be a normal part of the ups and downs of everyday life, and most people will experience some of these signs at some time.

-However, if you can see a trend of several of these signs which have persisted over several weeks then take it seriously.
+However, if you can see a combination of several of these signs persisting over several weeks, then it should be taken seriously.